Why do employers offer health insurance?

 1. Employer-sponsored health benefits have tax advantages

 To understand this first reason, we need to go back to the 1940s.
-The high demand for military service members created a labor shortage in 1942.
-In the resulting competitive labor market, businesses were hesitant to raise salaries as it would create a spike in inflation.
+In 1942, the high demand for military service members created a labor shortage and a competitive job market.
+Businesses and the government prohibited raising salaries because it would spike inflation.
+So, companies had to find other ways to attract new workers.

 A few tax advantages that come with providing health insurance include:

-- Employers experience reduced payroll taxes.
+- Employers have reduced federal payroll taxes.

 - Employers can deduct health savings account (HSA) contributions from their business taxes.